- Majors & Minors

 - Pay the $35 fee (U.S. funds) non-refundable fee

-Applications are currently being accepted for Summer 2016, Fall 2016 and Spring 2017 semesters.
+Applications are currently being accepted for the Fall 2016, Spring 2017 and Summer 2017 semesters.

 To automatically be awarded the UND Transfer Student Scholarship, you must meet the criteria and submit your completed application by April 15 (priority deadline) for the upcoming fall semester.